kafilcodes/directory-jagdalpur-district/README.md

 ## 🤝 Contributing

-This is a **private project** owned by the **Dhamtari District Administration**.
+This is a **private project** owned by the **Jagdalpur District Administration**.
 Contributions are not accepted from external developers.

 ### **For Internal Team Members**